 Logstore read/write logs must be saved in a certain shard.
 Each Logstore is divided into several shards and each shard is composed of MD5 left-closed, right-open intervals.
-These intervals do not overlap and the ranges of all intervals equal the entire MD5 value range.
+These intervals do not overlap and the interval ranges add up to the entire MD5 value range.

-A shard is an MD5 left-closed, right-open interval, and is composed of the following keys.
+Each shard is composed of the following keys.

-Shard range is used to support writing logs by specifying hash key, as well as for shard split and merge operations.
-When reading data from a shard, the corresponding shard must be specified.
-When writing data, you can use load balancing mode or specify hash key.
-In load balancing mode, each packet is written to an available shard at random.
-By specifying hash key, data is written to the shard whose range includes the specified key.
+With the shard range, you can write logs by specifying Hash Key, as well as split or merge shards.
+The corresponding shard must be specified when reading data from it.
+You can use load balancing mode or specified hash key mode when writing data.
+In load balancing mode, a data packet is written to an available shard at random.
+In specified Hash Key mode, data is written to the shard whose range includes the specified key.

-Assume that the MD5 value range of a Logstore is from 00 to ff, and it has a total of 4 shards with the following ranges.
+In the following example, assume that the MD5 value range of the Logstore is [00,ff), and the Logstore contains 4 shards with the following ranges.

 - Write: 5 MB/s, 2000 times/s